ci-and-cd/topinfra-maven/topinfra-maven-dist/README.md

 # topinfra-maven-dist

+A set of singleton components shared by all topinfra-maven modules.

 Maven is designed to share nothing between extensions but I do need to have some components initialized only once so I can make modules pluggable and can manage components (there are order restrictions) from topinfra-maven-extension and its modules.